-QUART 3: Low value, low effort – consider for building Proof of Concepts, for utilizing empty licenses,
+QUART 3: Low value, low effort – consider building Proof of Concepts, utilizing empty licenses,

 QUART 4: Low value, high effort.
-These processes do not necessarily have to be automated and each case should be analyzed separately.
+These processes do not necessarily have to be automated; each case should be analyzed separately.

 Processes from the 2nd and 3rd quart can be automated simultaneously depending on organization needs and available assets.